kiatomius/testpages/index.md

 ***

-## Summary:
+## Overview:
-In summary, our general approach and objective may be summarized as follows:
+Our general approach and objective may be summarized as follows:
 * Explore dataset published by Cresci-2017
 * Devise Classification Models to detect genuine twitter users and automated bots
-* Seek to achieve accuracy score at levels at least equivalent to Cresci-2017
+* Seek to achieve accuracy score by incorporating text analysis
-* Seek to improve the accuracy score with our unique approach where possible.
+* Evaluate our methodologies and identify future scopes

 ***